dhill2522/GekkoGuiOld/README.md

 # GUI for Project GEKKO

+**Note that this project is now deprecated.
+It will soon be replaced by a complete rewrite found [here](https://github.com/dhill2522/GekkoGui)**

 > A Vue.js gui for project GEKKO.

 This simple gui is used for visualizing the results from a Gekko model